LexMachinaInc/python-lexmachina-sync-api-client/docs/installation.rst

   $ pip install lexmachina-client

 The examples in the quickstart assume a valid bearer token is set in the environment variable ``BEARER_TOKEN``.
-To get a bearer token use the API's ``/oauth2/token`` endpoint:
+You can get a bearer token by using the ``/oauth2/token`` endpoint:

 .. code-block:: bash